thomassuedbroecker/cloud-native-starter/workshop-one-service/4-kubernetes.md

 ## Step 3: Verify the deployment with the **Kubernetes dashboard**

-1. Open you Kubernetes Cluster in the IBM Cloud web console
+1. Open your Kubernetes Cluster in the IBM Cloud web console

 2. Open the Kubernetes dashbord

    ![Open the Kubernetes dashbord](images/lab-4-deployment.png)

-2. In the overview you see the created deployment and the pod
+3. In the overview you see the created deployment and the pod

   ![Select the Cloud-Native-Starter project and examine the deployment](images/lab-4-deployment.png)